 Vegetarian Salade Niçoise

-Spring onions or shallots are generally included in a Niçoise salad.
+Spring onions (scallions) or shallots are generally included in a Niçoise salad.
 I didn’t have any onions to hand, so I snipped some chives over mine instead.
 I wasn’t convinced that cucumber would be a good addition, although it’s invariably a component of this salad.
-There would be plenty of crunch from the crisp lettuce leaves, so I left it out.
+There was plenty of crunch from the crisp lettuce leaves, so I left it out.

 Vegetarian Salade Niçoise – The Recipe